Iain-S/AdventOfAction/README.md

           # Probably best to store in a repo secret.
           gpg-passphrase: {{ secrets.YOUR_SECRET }}

+          # The timeout, in seconds, for each part of each solution.
+          timeout: 60

           # To be passed to the setup-python action.
           python-version: "3.13"